 At many popular sandwich chains, you can unwittingly gobble up a diet disaster -- unless you know how to order.
-Browse our gallery of the 10 worst sandwiches, items that are packed with hidden calories.
-Then check out 10 better choices at the same restaurants.
+Browse our gallery of the 7 sandwiches that are poor bets -- items that are packed with hidden calories.
+Then check out 7 better choices at the same restaurants.
 And beware the turkey sandwich, which has become a blank canvas for fattening additions of all kinds.

 The Small Chicken Breast Sandwich is a better choice at Schlotzsky's.
 It has only 330 calories -- fewer than half the calories of the "original-style" sandwich -- along with a slim 2 g fat and no saturated fat.
 Chicken, lettuce, tomato, pickles, and fat-free spicy ranch dressing on a sourdough bun keep the calories and fat in check.
 But watch out for the sky-high 1,150 mg of sodium.